rust-lang/rfcs/text/0000-typed-context-injection.md

 - Flatten all properly parameterized parameters of type `CxRaw` into the main list of components to borrow.

 - Perform a best-effort deduplication of all known reference types based off their inferred pointees.
 The "strongest" mutability is used as the mutability of the deduplicated pointer.
-The check for type equality used to determine duplicates once again ignores lifetimes and considers generic parameter equality opaquely.
+The check for type equality used to determine duplicates, unlike the type equality check for context passing, is *not* lifetime blind and, if one lifetime is not known to be longer than another, the two types will be considered unequal and therefore will not be deduplicated.
+We do, however, consider generic parameter equality opaquely.

-  ==TODO: How do we choose the strongest lifetime?==

 - Perform a best-effort deduplication of all other arguments.
-Unlike the previous check, this check does not ignore lifetimes since, for most valid uses of the alias, this should not matter.
+This deduplication is also sensitive to lifetimes.

 - Return a `CxRaw` ADT parameterized with a tuple of these deduplicated types.